midsbie/selectoroid/README.md

 ## Getting Started

-This guide will help you set up and use the selectoroid library in your project.
+This guide will help you set up and use the Selectoroid library in your project.

 ### Installation